-A trust team co-led by the chief pharmacist, established the Covid-19 Vaccination cell for the trust in guarter 4.
-Following a two week mobilisation window, a Covid-19 vaccination Hub was live at Broughton site distributing the AstraZeneca vaccine for NWAS staff.
-NWAS delivered almost 4,000 doses of the vaccine at the hub.
+A trust team co-led by the Chief Pharmacist, established the Covid-19 Vaccination cell for the trust in quarter 4.
+Following a 2 week mobilisation window, a Covid-19 vaccination Hub was live at Broughton site distributing the AstraZeneca vaccine for NWAS staff.
+NWAS delivered almost 4000 doses of the vaccine at the hub.

-Pillars of Quality Improvement Goals

 Description (Goal) Year End Target(s)

 A range of targets are in place to support the medicines management pledges Percentage of medicine pouches with expired drugs remaining in circulation 1 week beyond their expiry date

-Medicines management performance metrics decoupled from bundles, agreed and reported on a monthly dashboard
+b) Medicines management performance metrics decoupled from bundles, agreed and reported on a monthly dashboard

 Planned Actual

-a) Zero by year end The 2020/21 year end position of expired

-pouches unaccounted for was 192 pouches

-which is 4.1% of the total pouches in
+a) Zero by year end The 2020/21 year end position of expired pouches unaccounted for was 192 pouches which is 4.1% of the total pouches in circulation (n=4690)

-circulation (n=4690)

 b) A live MMQI dashboard Complete

 c) All PGDs in date (100%) 100%

-d) 80% of Controlled Drugs (CD) station 95% (36 of 38) ambulance stations have

-audits completed by year end been audited
+d) 80% of Controlled Drugs (CD) station 95% (36 of 38) ambulance stations have audits completed by year end been audited

-Table 24: Medicines Management Pillars of Quality / Goals
+Table 24: Medicines Management Pillars of Quality Goals